kingparra/hpfp/02_-_hello_haskell/notes.rst

     I've included a bash script to download these things for you, in pdf where possible, under ``02_-_hello_haskell/fetch_resources.bash``.

-    Hackage is like a search engine for API docs.
+    Hoogle is like a search engine for API docs.
 You'll want to bookmark this. https://wiki.haskell.org/Hoogle

     The freenode IRC #haskell channel is incredibly helpful, too.